zzzprojects/docs/html-agility-pack.net/pages/documentations/manipulation/move-child.md

 ### Example

-The following example will move a child for a document to another one.
+The following example will move a child from one document to another one.

 ```csharp
 var html1 ="<body></body>";